An ICE Nurse Revealed That A Georgia Detention Center Is Performing Mass Hysterectomies

 “You put two and two together,” she said.
 “I’m asking for these things and speaking for these detainees.
 I’m a problem.
 I’m being seen and I’m not supposed to be seen or heard.
 It makes you look like you’re not doing your job.”

-This isn’t the first time the United States has forced people — especially people of color — into unwanted sterilization, which is a human rights violation and a form of eugenics, according to the World Health Organization.
-For more than 70 years, California led the country in sterilizations; during that time about 20,000 people were sterilized against their will in state institutions.
-In the South, Black women were treated as “practice” for incoming medical students and had been sterilized unknowingly during C-sections.
+This isn’t the first time the United States has forced people — especially people of colour — into unwanted sterilisation, which is a human rights violation and a form of eugenics, according to the World Health Organization.
+For more than 70 years, California led the country in sterilisations; during that time about 20,000 people were sterilised against their will in state institutions.
+In the South, Black women were treated as “practice” for incoming medical students and had been sterilised unknowingly during C-sections.
 Other times, they were coerced in order to retain welfare benefits.
-Sterilization was so wide-spread in North Carolina that a bill was passed in 2015 to give victims financial compensation.
+Sterilisation was so wide-spread in North Carolina that a bill was passed in 2015 to give victims financial compensation.